 Karimeen Pollichathu- Star Dish of Kerala

 One of the most sought after delicacies, Karimeen Pollichathu is prepared from pearl spot fish which is a common inhabitant of the backwaters.
-The fish is cleaned and soaked in a spice mixture and afterward baked in a banana leaf giving it a typical taste.
+The fish is cleaned and soaked in a spice mixture, and baked in a banana leaf giving it a typical taste.

 Thalassery Biryani- Specialty of the Kerala Muslims